AmirProm/MyProjekt/README.md

 :globe_with_meridians: Synq — Real-time Social Platform

 A clean and modern social platform featuring real-time chat, explore feed, user profiles, and a Google-style minimal UI.
-Built with Angular 17, ASP.NET Core, and SignalR.
+Built with Angular 19, ASP.NET Core, Microsoft identity, and SignalR.

 ---